Electronic voice phenomenon: Organizations that show interest in EVP

 There are a number of organizations dedicated to studying EVP and instrumental transcommunication, or which otherwise express interest in the subject.
 Individuals within these organizations may participate in investigations, author books or journal articles, deliver presentations, and hold conferences where they share experiences.
 In addition, organizations exist which dispute the validity of the phenomena on scientific grounds.

 The Association TransCommunication (ATransC), formerly the American Association of Electronic Voice Phenomena (AA-EVP), and the International Ghost Hunters Society conduct ongoing investigations of EVP and ITC including collecting examples of purported EVP available over the internet.
 The Rorschach Audio Project, initiated by sound artist Joe Banks, which presents EVP as a product of radio interference combined with auditory pareidolia and the Interdisciplinary Laboratory for Biopsychocybernetics Research, a non-profit organization dedicated to studying anomalous phenomena related to neurophysiological conditions.
 According to the AA-EVP it is "the only organized group of researchers we know of specializing in the study of ITC".

 Parapsychologists and spiritualists have an ongoing interest in EVP.
 Many spiritualists experiment with a variety of techniques for spirit communication which they believe provide evidence of the continuation of life.
 According to the National Spiritualist Association of Churches, "An important modern day development in mediumship is spirit communications via an electronic device.
 This is most commonly known as Electronic Voice Phenomena (EVP)".
 An informal survey by the organization's Department Of Phenomenal Evidence cites that 1/3 of churches conduct sessions in which participants seek to communicate with spirit entities using EVP.

 The James Randi Educational Foundation offered a million dollars for proof that any phenomena, including EVP, are caused paranormally.

 Demographics

 United States

-In 2015, an investigation by associate professor of Sociology Marc Eaton on the demography of United States paranormal groups that used electronic voice phenomenon found an overrepresentation of white participants, raised in the Roman Catholic Church (which is only 21% of the U.S. population), mainly with some post-secondary education.
+In 2015, an investigation by sociologist Marc Eaton on the demography of United States paranormal groups that used electronic voice phenomenon found an overrepresentation of white participants, raised in the Roman Catholic Church (which is only 21% of the U.S. population), mainly with some post-secondary education.
 Although a preponderance of research shows that women and "less socially integrated individuals" are more likely to believe in ghosts, the demographic samples in Eaton's research did not reflect this.